oacar/enm_package/README.md

     ├── reports            <- Folder to re-generate notebooks as HTML, PDF, LaTeX, etc.
     ├── reports_done       <- Generated notebooks as HTML, PDF, LaTeX, etc.
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── enm_snakemake.yml  <- The environment file for reproducing the analysis conda environment.
+Used for python scripts in Snakemake
-    │                         generated with `pip freeze > requirements.txt`
+    ├── r_env.yml          <- The environment file for reproducing the analysis conda environment.
+Used for R scripts in Snakemake
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so enm can be imported ├── enm                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes enm a Python module
     │   ├── Enm.py         <- Contains Enm class and related functions
     │   ├── visualize.py   <- Makes enm a Python module
     │   ├── utils.py       <- Contains functions that have been used in this project
     │
-    ├── scripts            <- Contains scripts to generate intermediate data.
+    ├── scripts            <- Contains scripts to generate intermediate data/results.
 All scripts could be run with Snakemake └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io